Satyaswarup11/Behance_Clone/README.md

 # Behance Clone

  This is a simplified clone of the Behance landing page, created using React.
-The website is made responsive so that it can used in all types of screens.
+The website is made responsive so that it can be used in all types of screens.

 ## Features